For Xue Jing, 1991-2025

 Because you loved freedom more than the world

-You are once again a free soul, moving between lives —
+You are once again a free soul, flowing between lives —

 From sins of the family, and curses for daughters